Prevent Chemical Corrosion

 FS Precision delivers superior resistance to chemical corrosion through its near-net investment casting of titanium and zirconium alloys.
 Our highly sophisticated six sigma production processes ensure that our customers receive the ideal corrosion resistance solution while reducing the costs of waste and excessive machining that can otherwise drive up the costs associated with machined wrought applications.

-Our cost-effective investment casting process begins with your design – in all of its complexity – and creates an exact wax copy through injection molding.
+Our cost-effective investment casting process begins with your design – in all of its complexity – and creates an exact wax copy through injection molding or 3D Printing.
 This is called a pattern.
 From there, we coat the wax pattern in a ceramic shell, which is subsequently fired in what is essentially a kiln to remove the wax and strengthen the ceramic shell.
 This leaves behind a mold cavity in the shape of your complex component design.

 With the precision mold in place, we then place the mold into an ultra-low vacuum environment, and fill it with molten titanium or zirconium.
 Once cooled, the ceramic mold is destroyed and removed from the component casting.
 We then follow the casting process with a series of additional post-cast processes and inspections defined by AMS and/or ASTM specifications until your cast component is ready for its final quality inspection and certification prior to shipment.